rieck/sally/README.md

 + Debian and Ubuntu Linux: `libz-dev libconfig8-dev libarchive-dev`
 + MacOS X with Homebrew:   `libconfig libarchive (homebrew-dupes)`
-+ MacOS X with MacPorts:   `libconfig-ht libarchive`
++ MacOS X with MacPorts:   `libconfig-hr libarchive`

 The source code of the libraries is available here: